-Angel Trains' credit quality benefits from (1) the company's size and scale as a leading UK rolling stock lessor, (2) strong operational performance since privatisation in 1994, with close to 100% rolling stock utilisation rates, (3) a track record of stable industry oversight and support from the UK Department for Transport (DfT), (4) revenue is predominantly derived from passenger vehicle rental, with no exposure to the more volatile freight rental sector, (5) revenue is not linked to passenger volumes or ticket sales and (6) the protective features of Angel Trains' ring-fenced financing structure.
+Angel Trains' credit quality (rated Baa2 stable) benefits from (1) the company's size and scale as a leading UK rolling stock lessor across a number of franchises, (2) strong operational performance since privatisation in 1994, with close to 100% rolling stock utilisation rates, (3) a track record of stable industry oversight and support from the UK Department for Transport (DfT), (4) revenue is predominantly derived from passenger vehicle rental, with no exposure to the more volatile freight rental sector, (5) revenue is not linked to passenger volumes or ticket sales and (6) the protective features of Angel Trains' ring-fenced financing structure.

-Credit quality is constrained, however, by (1) exposure to rolling stock re-leasing risk and (2) the potential for adverse change in rail industry regulation or travel habits.
+Credit quality is constrained, however, by (1) exposure to rolling stock re-leasing risk and (2) the potential for adverse changes in rail industry regulation or travel habits.

-Exhibit 1 Angel Trains 2021 revenue by franchise (rental and non-rental)
+Angel Trains 2022 revenue by franchise (capital and non-capital)